 Bananas are one of the most popular fruits in the country.
 They contain Vitamins B6 and C, manganese and potassium.
 Also, they have been linked to cancer prevention and maintaining electrolyte balance.
 In some parts of the world, they are used to treat jaundice and kidney stones.
 And, of course, they taste good.

 Bananas are part of a family of flowering herbs that include ginger, cardamom, turmeric and arrowroot.
 A related, similar plant is the plantain, which is firmer and starchier than the typical Cavendish variety we see in the grocery store.
 The plant is often seen as a tree, but it’s really a tall collection of stalks called pseudostems.
-Originally, bananas are from tropical Southeast Asia, but have spread all around the world in tropical and semi-tropical climates.
-In some places, they are the principle starch in peoples’ diets.
-In addition to being eaten, bananas are also used to produce fiber for cloth, wine and as decorations.
+Originally, bananas are from tropical Southeast Asia but have spread all around the world in tropical and semi-tropical climates.
+In some places, they are the principal starch in peoples’ diets.
+In addition to being eaten, bananas are also used to produce fiber for cloth, wine, and decorations.

 Here’s a simple, easy version.

 Equipment: a 9 x 5-inch loaf pan, a mixing bowl, a blender or food processor or a potato masher, cooking spray for baking, spoon or whisk, and a toothpick or tester.